danfuzz/samizdat/blur/README.md

 * `rm [--in-dir=<dir>] <name> ...` &mdash; Removes files or directories with the given names.
 If `--in-dir` is specified, then relative paths are with respect to that directory (and not the source base directory).
-  Each file is its own rule.
+  Each file removal is its own rule.
 Unless explicitly added, the emitted rules have no reqs and no targets.
 However, the rules are all automatically mooted with a check for the non-existence of the named files.

 See the file `blur-utils.sh` for information about the other available utilities.